mjbots/moteus/docs/reference.md

 ## `aux[12].spi.rate_hz` ##

 The frequency to operate the SPI bus at.
-The default is 12000000, which is required for AS5047P devices.
-Other devices may support lower rates.
+The default is 12000000.

 ## `aux[12].uart.mode` ##